-If you're applying for a full-time place through UCAS and you don't get any offers, you may have a second chance to get a place through UCAS Extra.
+If you're applying for a full-time place through UCAS and you don't get any offers from the five universities you apply to, don’t despair.

 What is UCAS Extra?